-Texts you are given are usually discursive and persuasive, i.e. they discuss and take a position on an issue.
+Texts you are given are usually discursive and, lke the essay you will write, "argumentative" i.e. they discuss and take a position on an issue.
 They may be from a quality journal or newspaper, such as the Guardian, New York Times or Economist.
-It will help you prepare for the exam if you regularly read these and similar magazines, newspapers and websites; look more at the Commment and Opinion pages, not just news summaries, as mere news papges tend to be just descriptive.
+It will help you prepare for the exam if you regularly read these and similar magazines, newspapers and websites;

 It is important that when you read for self-study and practice, you consider

 - where in the text the author is giving his opinion and when he is simply referring to opinions of other people

 Types of questions on the HF Reading Comprehension

 The first few questions (usually 5 questions) on the HF Reading Comprehension section are multiple choice.
 Of the four possible answers, only one is the right answer.